superlistapp/super_native_extensions/super_clipboard/README.md

 rustup update
 ```

 That is it.
 The build integration will automatically install required Rust toolchains and other dependencies.
-This also means that first build make take a little bit longer.
+This also means that first build might take a little bit longer.

 ### Android Support